gbionics/adam/README.md

 Use `pytorch.KinDynComputations` to process also multiple configurations.

 > [!NOTE]
-> There is a class pytorch.KinDynComputationsBatch that has the functionality of pytorch.KinDynComputations.
+> There is a class `pytorch.KinDynComputationsBatch` that has the functionality of `pytorch.KinDynComputations`.
 It exists to avoid API changes in existing code.
-New users should prefer pytorch.KinDynComputations for both single and batched computations.
+New users should prefer `pytorch.KinDynComputations` for both single and batched computations.

 ```python